GeoRecords Terms & Conditions

-We would hope that the vast majority of potential problems can be resolved by simply contacting the BGS through the Central Enquiries Desk.
+We would hope that the vast majority of potential problems can be resolved by simply contacting the BGS through the BGS Enquiries Service.
 If, however, you are not satisfied that the problem has been resolved or handled to your satisfaction, you may wish to make a formal complaint.
 Your complaint can be sent to the BGS by post, fax or e-mail.
 In all cases you should aim to provide as much relevant information as possible so that we can deal with your complaint as promptly as possible.
 Please also include your contact details in case we need to obtain more details from you.

 You will receive an acknowledgement within five working days that your complaint has been received.
 If you do not receive an acknowledgement, please contact the Head of Enquiry Service at the same address.

 When acknowledging receipt of your complaint, we will give an indication of how long it will take to send you a detailed response.
 In most cases, we would aim to provide a detailed response within ten working days.
 However, this may not always prove possible, especially if we need to obtain further information.
 In these cases, we will keep you fully informed on the progress of your complaint, and endeavour to provide you with as full a response as possible as soon as we can.

 In the event of a dispute over the description or supply of goods, payment, or ownership, the contract will be deemed to have been made within England and will therefore be subject to the laws of England and Wales.

 The BGS regret that we are only able to handle enquiries and conduct business matters in English.